mostlyserious/craft-imgix-picture/README.md

 return [
     'imgixUrl' => getenv('IMGIX_URL'),
     'imgixApiKey' => getenv('IMGIX_API_KEY'),
-    // altTextHandle => 'alternativeText' /* optional override */
+    // altTextHandle => 'alternativeText' /* optional */
-    // 'defaultParameters' => [] /* override the default imgix parameters */
+    // 'defaultParameters' => [] /* optional */
-    // 'useNativeTransforms' => false /* skip imgix and use Craft Transforms instead */
+    // 'useNativeTransforms' => false
-    // 'fallBackImageSrc' => '/static-assets/default-image-missing-photo.png' /* Display the fallback if an asset is not provided */
+    // 'fallBackImageSrc' => '/static-assets/default-image-missing-photo.png'
 ];
 ```

-### Alternative Text

-This plugin assumes that Craft's native `alt` text field has been added to the desired Assets field layout.
+- `altTextHandle` Alternative Text: This plugin assumes that Craft's native `alt` text field has been added to the desired Assets field layout.
 If you are using a different field for alternative text, you can override this by providing a different field handle in your config file.

-@todo document other configuration options

-### Fallback Image
+- `defaultParameters` Default Parameters: Override the default imgix parameters tuned for auto format and modest quality with your own defaults.
+- `useNativeTransforms` Craft Transforms: set to `true` to bypass imgix and use Craft Transforms instead.

-Imgix has it's own default image that you can set for a source.
+- `fallBackImageSrc` Fallback Image: Imgix has it's own default image that you can set for a source.
 Apart from that, if you wish to configure an image to display when an Asset is not provided to the picture function you can set that here.

 ## Usage